-Ladislaw joined the Department of Energy (DOE) in 2003 as a presidential management fellow, and from 2003 to 2006 worked in the Office of the Americas in DOE’s Office of Policy and International Affairs, where she covered a range of economic, political, and energy issues in North America, the Andean region, and Brazil.
+Ladislaw formerly worked in Office of the Americas in the Department of Energy’s Office of Policy and International Affairs, where she covered a range of economic, political, and energy issues in North America, the Andean region, and Brazil.
 While at the department, she also worked on comparative investment frameworks and trade issues, as well as biofuels development and use both in the Western Hemisphere and around the world.
-Ladislaw also spent a short period of time working Statoil as their Senior Director for International Affairs in the Washington office.
-Ladislaw received her bachelor’s degree in international affairs/East Asian studies and Japanese from the George Washington University in 2001 and her master’s degree in international affairs/international security from the George Washington University in 2003 as part of the Presidential Administrative Fellows Program.
+She also spent a short period of time working Statoil as their senior director for international affairs in the Washington office.
+Ladislaw is frequently invited to speak at public conferences, advise companies and policymakers, and testify before congress.
+She is a member of the National Renewable Energy Laboratory’s Strategic Analysis Technical Review Panel, the Strategic Advisory Council for Georgia Tech’s Strategic Energy Initiative, and a term member of the Council on Foreign Relations.
+She has taught graduate courses on energy security as an adjunct professor at the George Washington University and is a frequent guest lecturer at other universities.
+She also comments frequently in print, radio and television media outlets.
+Ladislaw received her bachelor’s degree in international affairs/East Asian studies and Japanese from the George Washington University and her master’s degree in international affairs/international security from the George Washington University as part of the Presidential Administrative Fellows Program.

 - ReportProspects for Fossil Fuel Subsidy Reform in Oil-Producing and Exporting CountriesDec 21, 2015

 POLITICOBy POLITICO MagazineJan 21, 2016

 New York TimesBy Chris Mooney and Joby WarrickJan 6, 2016